Eschatologue/CM_wiki/docs/class/paladin/ancient.md

 ---
-title: Oath of the Ancients
+title: Oath of the Ancients (Paladin Subclass)
 ---